Tairesh/No-Hope/README.md

 - Integrated “Mutant NPCs” mod.
 I like the idea, it’s fun, so why not?

-- Returned back flaming eye’s ray of destruction (see below in comments for more info).
+- Returned back flaming eye’s ray of destruction.
 Removed flaming eye’s STARE attack.
 Added almost identical monster - staring eye with STARE attack.

 - Made hiding additional options when examining workbench-type furniture on by default.

+- Removed all one-tile puddles of infinite water in all forest types.

+- Made all gas stations have 0 - 100 units of fuel instead of vanilla 40000 - 50000 units.
+Also made almost all locations in mapgen have the same 0 - 100 units of fuel, including avgas.